Perfect Pan-Asian at Uli – Notting Hill:

 5 Ladbroke Road

-Or for something thoroughly British, how about The Shed from the Gladwin Brothers, serving farm to fork food from their family farm in Sussex
+Looking for something different in Notting Hill? how about The Shed from the Gladwin Brothers, serving farm to fork food from their family farm in Sussex